MileHacker Logo

 Historical Background

 Madinat a Nasr a relatively recent history compared to Cairo’s ancient heart.
-Its development began in the mid-20th century, specifically after the 1952 Egyptian Revolution.
+Its development started in the mid-20th century, specifically after the 1952 Egyptian Revolution.
 President Gamal Abdel Nasser initiated the project, aiming to create a modern, planned urban expansion for Cairo.
 The district’s name, "Nasr City," directly translates to "Victory City" or "Nasser's City," commemorating the revolution's success and the vision of its leader.

 Madinat a Nasr at a Glance